Public Health Spaces: Anti-racism in Public Health Training

 Representatives from the Faculty’s Equity, Diversity and Inclusion Committee and Special Interest Group will discuss the Faculty’s Anti-racism Framework, and ongoing work to ensure we have an anti-racist and decolonised public health curriculum.

-Colleagues will also share example of anti-racist practice in local training environments, and there will be an update on the Faculty’s work to reduce unfair bias in examinations.
+Colleagues will also share examples of anti-racist practice in local training environments, and there will be an update on the Faculty’s work to reduce unfair bias in examinations.

 Agenda